Pavanct/node-graphql-phonebook/README.md

 # node-graphql-phonebook
-The application is built with node, express, express-graphql, postgres and auth0 The application performs CRUD operations on graphql api
+The application is built with node, express, express-graphql, prisma, postgres and auth0 The application performs CRUD operations on graphql api

 ## Environment variables